Why I don't use Spotify (and what I use instead)

 The second reason I decided not to upgrade my account was, as mentioned, political.
 Like I said, I want to pay for music.
 And if I pay €10 per month for access I want a fair share of that value to go to the artist.
 Unfortunately this is not what happens with Spotify.
 The reality of the remuneration system is so bizarre that it took me some brain acrobatics to be able to understand it:

 In the payment structure used by the big streaming services, the money you spend on a subscription is not paid directly to the artists you are playing.
 Instead, the money forms a giant overall pool, and is paid out to artists in accordance with the number of streams they accrue, even if you personally never listen to them.
 You may hate Ed Sheeran’s music, but you are still paying him for it.
-(Excerpt from)
+(Excerpt from The Guardian)

 When music was bought physically record companies claimed they had high production and distribution costs, which is true.
 Therefore musicians were paid a fraction of the nominal cost on each record, which we can assume to be true for our current purposes.
 Artists, record companies used to say, can make money with concerts.